NonoHM/nonohm.github.io/_posts/2024-03-17-THM-Governance-&-Regulation.md

 ## Task 1 - Introduction

-In cybersecurity, where in malicious actors relentlessly endeavour to exploit vulnerabilities in highly-sensitive systems, we have to combat these threats with a comprehensive approach to information security governance & regulation.
+In cybersecurity, where malicious actors relentlessly endeavour to exploit vulnerabilities in highly-sensitive systems, we have to combat these threats with a comprehensive approach to information security governance & regulation.
 Such an approach requires establishing robust policies and guidelines and implementing rigorous monitoring and enforcement mechanisms to ensure compliance

 ### Learning Objectives